bedantsharma/SOC476/census.md

 ==what is a census ?==

-ans - ==The total process of collecting, compiling, evaluating, analyzing and publishing or otherwise disseminating demographic, economic and social data pertaining, at a specified time, to all persons in a country or in a well delimited part of a country.==
+ans - ==The total process of collecting, compiling, evaluating, analysing and publishing or otherwise disseminated demographic, economic and social data pertaining, at a specified time, to all persons in a country or in a well delimited part of a country.==

 - censuses have a long history but have been systematically collected only since the late 18th century.
 - They have a tendency to be contentious when different groups use their numbers for political purposes.